-- (a) Test the hypotheses: $H_0: \alpha_3 = \alpha_4 = 0$ and $H_0: \alpha_4 = 0$ .
+- (a) Test the hypotheses: H_0 : $\alpha_3 = \alpha_4 = 0$ and H_0 : $\alpha_4 = 0$.
 Interpret the results of the tests in economic terms. - (b) Given the results of part a) draw a diagram illustrating the dependence of "mean productivity" on education.
 Set dexterity at its mean and sex = 0.
 Interpret the picture.
 How does it change for men?
 Suppose you thought the whole shape of the education effect was different for men and women; reestimate your respecified model.
-Does this improve things? - (c) Use the $\delta$ -method and/or the bootstrap to construct a confidence interval for $lex^$ = level of education maximizing expected productivity. - 2.
+Does this improve things? - (c) Use the δ -method and/or the bootstrap to construct a confidence interval for lex^ = level of education maximizing expected productivity. - (d) As a check of the quadratic specification used above, estimate a (more) nonparametric version of the model using a cubic B-spline expansion and compare the plotted fits. - 2.
 Now consider the possibility that the dispersion and perhaps even the shape of the conditional density of productivity depends on the sex dex lex variables. - (a) Propose a quantile regression model of this type, estimate and interpret it.
-For this purpose, redoing the prior plots of mean productivity for several quantiles would be helpful.

-- (b) Admitting that the whole distribution of productivity changes with the observable covariates leads to a much more complex, and richer, view of the employers decision problem.
+For this purpose, redoing the prior plots of mean productivity for several quantiles would be helpful. - (b) Admitting that the whole distribution of productivity changes with the observable covariates leads to a much more complex, and richer, view of the employers decision problem.
 Suppose that the firm chooses a cutoff of 14 for productivity so that workers who do not acheive this level after one year on the job are dismissed.
 What proportion of the workers at various education levels (assume mean dexerity scores) would be retained?
-How would this be likely to affect hiring decisions? - (c) Now suppose that it is very difficult to fire less productive workers, and that the employer want to hire workers to maximize the probability that they would be able to acheive productivity 13.
-Suggest a hiring strategy. - 3.
+How would this be likely to affect hiring decisions?

+- (c) Now suppose that it is very difficult to fire less productive workers, and that the employer want to hire workers to maximize the probability that they would be able to acheive productivity 13.
+Suggest a hiring strategy.
+This question is quite similar to the decision problem faced by many public universities who have to decide on admission policies for diverse applicants who have somewhat predictable performance and retension probabilities. - 3.
 Now consider a similar model for quits where quit = 1 if the worker quit within the first 6 months after employment, and is 0 otherwise.